humanshell/randomuser/README.md

 $ bundle
 ```

-Or install it yourself as:
+Or install it as a standalone gem with:

 ```bash
 $ gem install randomuser